fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The modern Quranic exegesis of Abul Ala Maududi states:

 Uzair (Ezra) lived during the period around 450 B.C.
 The Jews regarded him with great reverence as the revivalist of their Scriptures which had been lost during their captivity in Babylon after the death of Prophet Solomon.
 So much so that they had lost all the knowledge of their Law, their traditions and of Hebrew, their national language.
 Then it was Ezra who re-wrote the Old Testament and revived the Law.
 That is why they used very exaggerated language in his reverence which misled some of the Jewish sects to make him 'the son of God'.
-The Qur'an, however, does not assert that all the Jews were unanimous in declaring Ezra as 'the son of God'.
+The Quran, however, does not assert that all the Jews were unanimous in declaring Ezra as 'the son of God'.
 What it intends to say is that the perversion in the articles of faith of the Jews concerning Allah had degenerated to such an extent that there were some amongst them who considered Ezra as the son of God.

 According to Maulana Muhammad Ali's Quranic commentary, there indeed existed a group of Jews who venerated Ezra as the son of God.
 According to Ali, Qastallani held that in the Kitan al-Nikah, that there was a party of Jews who held this belief.